forseti-security/forseti-security/CONTRIBUTING.md

     This way, it is easier for troubleshooting and rollbacks.
 In other words, please do not incorporate multiple changes in one PR.

-    Instructions to execute the tools: [Inventory], [Scanner], [Enforcer]

 6. Create your test.

     We strive to have high and useful coverage by unit tests.
 If your change involves substantial logic, we will request that you write applicable unit tests.

-    Our unit tests are written with google-apputils basetest framework.
-    See a [basic example] of how to use it, in the "Google-Style Tests" section.

-    [Instructions to run the tests.]

 7. Commit your changes and push them to your development branch.